skills/introduction-to-repository-management/.github/steps/3-foster-healthy-growth.md

    <img width="350" alt="image" src="https://github.com/user-attachments/assets/2ecc056d-924c-4e9e-9cac-8e255a7a7ecd" />

 1. With our templates prepared, let's commit them.
 In the top right, click the **Propose changes** button.
 Enter a description and set the branch to `add-issue-templates`, then click **Commit changes**.
+You can ignore the automatically created pull request.

    <img width="350" alt="image" src="https://github.com/user-attachments/assets/8d21d225-1798-4da2-9b93-dc337a34047c" />